-Away luggage saw healthy holiday sales growth despite a scorching expose on its workplace culture
+Away luggage saw healthy holiday sales growth despite a scorching exposé on its workplace culture

 A spokesperson for Away declined to comment.

-If you haven’t been following the saga, the Verge’s expose featured interviews with 14 former employees along with leaked Slack messages, and portrayed co-founder and CEO Steph Korey as a demanding and, at times, passive aggressive boss.
+If you haven’t been following the saga, the Verge’s expose featured interviews with 14 former employees along with leaked Slack messages, and portrayed cofounder and CEO Steph Korey as a demanding and, at times, passive-aggressive boss.
 This led to a wave of blowback on social media, as customers expressed disappointment.

 Within a week of publication, Korey said she would step down as CEO, and Stuart Haselden, a Lululemon veteran, would replace her.
 Then, in a twist, Korey told the New York Times this week that leaving her post was a mistake and she did not want to capitulate to the “Twitter mob.”
 She said she would remain co-CEO along with Haselden.
 What’s more, Away announced it had retained the services of Clare Locke LLP—a law firm known for winning defamation cases—to go after the Verge and demand that the publication make retractions and corrections.
 The Verge has stood by the story.